CoopCollective/coopcollective.github.io/_posts/2021-09-04-breeding-introduction.md

 Just to make it even more tinfoil hat friendly we have even had a teaser from the developers that they would like to see new things like talents and traits introduced through breeding.

 Another big piece of the breeding puzzle that remains unknown is the costs that will be associated.
 It will be important for there to be some cost since that helps to set the floor price for offspring and helps to control the supply as people are less likely to breed bad birds if they know the offspring won’t be worth more than the cost of breeding.
+Until we know what in-coop breeding out out-of-coop breeding will cost it will be tough to make a plan on what is the best breeding plan for your coop.

 As you can see there are more questions about breeding than there are answers at this point in time.
 It leaves a lot of room open for some fun speculation and it also leaves room for making suggestions to the Developers since we have seen they are clearly listening to the player base and considering suggestions.
 Based on the roadmap for the game we likely will not see breeding until 2022 so we have lots more time to talk about this.